sustech-topology/TopCap/README.md

 # Feature analysis

-This repository contains three Jupyter Notebooks that demonstrate various methods for extracting and analyzing audio features from audio signals.
+This repository corresponding to Figure 4 in Section 2.1.3, Feature Analysis, of the paper contains three Jupyter Notebooks that demonstrate various methods for extracting and analyzing audio features from audio signals.
 Each notebook focuses on a different technique and provides step-by-step guidance along with visualizations to help you understand the feature extraction process.

 # Topology-enhanced neural network

-This repository contains a collection of Python scripts designed for advanced audio signal processing, feature extraction using topological data analysis, and machine learning experiments.
+This repository corresponding to section 2.2 of the paper contains a collection of Python scripts designed for advanced audio signal processing, feature extraction using topological data analysis, and machine learning experiments.
 The provided scripts cover a range of functionalities from preprocessing audio signals and extracting persistent homology features, to training topology-enhanced neural network classifiers.

 # Drawing